Closed-open morphisms on periodic Floer homology: Computations

-\paragraph{Second modification on $H$:} We expect that the closed--open morphism maps $\mathfrak{c}$ to a cycle represented the unit $e_{H_{\varepsilon}}$.
+\paragraph{Second modification on $H$:} We expect that the closed-open morphism maps $\mathfrak{c}_{\heartsuit}$ to a cycle representing the unit of HF.
 However, to apply the partial invariance in Theorem \ref{thm2}, we need to perturb $\varphi_{H_{\varepsilon}}$ so that it satisfies the condition \ref{assumption1} or \ref{assumption2}.
+This can be done by using the following result.
+It is Proposition 3.7 of \cite{GHC} for Hamiltonian case.

-According to the Proposition 3.2 of \cite{GHC}, we modify $H_{\varepsilon}$ to $H_{\varepsilon}'$ such that $\varphi_{H'_{\varepsilon}}$ satisfies the condition \ref{assumption2}.
-Such a modification takes over in an arbitrary small neighbourhood of the periodic orbits with degree less than $d$ which violates \ref{assumption2}.
+\begin{prop} Fix a Hamiltonian function $H$ and a metric $g_Y$ on $S^1 \times \Sigma$.
+For any positive numbers $\delta>0$ and $d$, we can modify $H$ to a Hamiltonian function $H'$ satisfying the following properties: \begin{enumerate} \item The symplectomorphism $\varphi_{H'}$ satisfies the condition (\ref{assumption1}). \item $|H-H'| \le \delta$ and $|dH-dH'|_{g_Y} \le \delta$. \end{enumerate} The condition (\ref{assumption1}) can be replaced by (\ref{assumption2}) depending on the context. \end{prop} Applying Proposition \ref{lem37} to $H_{\varepsilon}$, we obtain a Hamiltonian function $\varphi_{H'_{\varepsilon}}$ satisfying the condition \ref{assumption2}.
+According to the proof of Proposition 3.7 of \cite{GHC}, such a modification takes place in an arbitrarily small neighborhood of the periodic orbits with degree less than $d$ that violate \ref{assumption2}.
 This modification may create new periodic orbits that violate \ref{assumption2} in the neighbourhood.
-But these new orbits have larger period.
-We repeat the modification in an arbitrary small neighbourhood of the orbits violated \ref{assumption2} until the new created orbits have period greater than $d$.
+But these newly created orbits have larger period.
+We repeat the modification in a small neighbourhood of the newly created orbits that violate \ref{assumption2} until the newly created orbits have period greater than $d$.